Page last updated: October 2024

 - Anaemia – A low red blood cell count is called anaemia.
 This can make you feel tired, breathless or dizzy.
 Your treatment team will monitor your red blood cell levels and suggest treatment if necessary.

 - Risk of infections – Chemotherapy drugs can lower the number of white blood cells that fight infections caused by bacteria.
-If you get an infection caused by a virus, such as a cold, flu or COVID-19, the risk of getting a bacterial infection is further increased.
+This means if you get an infection caused by a virus, such as a cold, flu or COVID-19, the risk of getting a bacterial infection is further increased.
 Talk to your doctor about being vaccinated against flu and COVID-19.
-Good hand and mouth hygiene and social distancing are also important measures to reduce the risk of infection.
+Keeping your hands and mouth clean and social distancing can also help prevent the risk of infection.
 If you feel unwell or have a temperature above 38°C, call your doctor immediately or go to the hospital emergency department.

-- Mouth ulcers – Some chemotherapy drugs cause mouth sores, ulcers and thickened saliva, which make it difficult to swallow.
-Your treatment team will explain how to take care of your mouth.
+- Mouth ulcers – Some chemotherapy drugs cause mouth sores, ulcers and thickened saliva, making swallowing difficult.
+Your treatment team will explain how to prevent these issues and take care of your mouth.

-- Hair loss – You may lose hair from your head and chest, depending on the chemotherapy drugs you receive.
+- Hair loss – You may lose hair from your head, chest and other areas, depending on the chemotherapy drugs you receive.
 The hair will grow back after treatment is completed, but the colour and texture may change.

 Get support